 - If you feed your dog a dry diet, you may want to try pouring a little bit of water over his food.

 Finally, be aware of the signs of dehydration in your pet.
 Lethargy, depression, sunken eyes and loss of appetite are all a clear signal that your pet may be dehydrated.
 As always, if something seems wrong head right to the vet.
 Keeping your dog properly hydrated will help keep him healthy and happy!

 Our staff at Tailored Pet Services always fully refresh our four legged clients’ water supply during each visit, so you don’t have to worry about them not drinking enough water while you are at work.
-Check out our service-rates if you’d like us to visit your fur baby for a potty break or take him for a walk.
+Check out our dog walking page if you’d like us to visit your fur baby for a potty break or take outside for some exercise.